frkatona/frkatona.github.io/Subpages/ChordNetwork/readme.md

   - [ ] have setting to change voicing depending on the most recent chord played

   - [ ] bloom that moves along the line to show the various connections and maybe flash their node ids at the top for a moment

+- [ ] distinct click and drag spot for changing the force center

+- [ ] "create"/"randomize" functionality

+  - [ ] create 'x' bars chord progression randomize button with fancy blooms and then plays the progression

+  - [ ] allow user to reroll any of the chords in the new progression without affecting the others

+- [ ] optimizing

+  - [ ] don't re-calculate the pitch array each click event

 - [ ] connection logic